 The makers of Avashy jewellery

-A family of crafts folk make Avashy jewellery for us in Rajasthan, India.
+A family of craft folk make Avashy jewellery for us in Rajasthan, India.
 In the 1950s they moved from their home town in Assam to start a new business in India’s jewellery capital, Jaipur.

-Brass jewellery became popular with foreign visitors in the sixties who helped to bring Indian fashion to a new generation in the West.
+Brass jewellery became popular with foreign visitors in the sixties who helped to bring Indian spiritualism and mysticism to a new generation in the West.

 These early travellers influenced a new bohemian style of jewellery.
-By mixing Celtic and sacred geometry patterns with Indian mandalas, they created a timeless fashion based on ancient traditions, beliefs and symbols.
+Using Indian symbols such as yantras and mandalas, they created a timeless fashion based on ancient traditions.

-In recent years, bohemian, hippie fashion gained mainstream popularity with fashionistas.
+In recent years, bohemian, hippie fashion gained mainstream popularity.
 Even high street accessory shops started following this trend.
-But sadly most of their ‘boho-chic’ fashion jewellery is mass-produced in China.
+But sadly most of the ‘boho-chic’ fashion jewellery is mass-produced in China.